 - Psychology graduates should have factual knowledge about significant theories, issues, and methods of inquiry.
-They should be able to compare the major theoretical perspectives represented in psychology. - Psychology graduates should have acquired the skills needed to comprehend basic psychological concepts such as critical thinking, statistical thinking, the need for control groups, not confusing correlation with cause, and identifying valid and invalid conclusions based on empirical evidence.
+They should be able to compare the major theoretical perspectives represented in psychology. - Psychology graduates should have acquired the skills needed to comprehend basic psychological concepts such as critical thinking, statistical and identifying valid and thinkina. invalid conclusions based on empirical evidence.